JKE96/Team-10/SDLC.md

 </p>

 #Agile#
 Although not an SDLC, one should introduce Agile whenever talking about SDLCs.
 Agile is simply a set of principle that give an alternative to SDLC.
 Evolution of requirements and solutions, as the project moves along are the key to the Agile Method.
-In Agile, adaptive planning, ecolutionaly development, early delivery, and continious improvemts are a neccisity for a successful launch ([https://www.agilealliance.org/agile101/][Agile Alliance]).
+In Agile, adaptive planning, ecolutionaly development, early delivery, and continious improvemts are a neccisity for a successful launch ([Agile Alliance](https://www.agilealliance.org/agile101)).
 When experts came together to create the Agile mthod, twelve principoles were discovered which would help the development of a project.
 There twelve principles are:

 1. Early and Continuous Delivery
 2. Welcome changing requirements
 3. Deliver frequently/short timeframe
 4. Cross-functional team (Daily)
 5. Motivated individuals and supported teams
 6. Face-to-face conversations
 7. Working software is the only measure of success
 8. Maintain a constant pace indefinitely
 9. Attention to detail is important
 10. Simplicity
 11. Best things come from self-organizing teams
 12. Regular adjustments based on reflections

 #References#
 https://www.researchgate.net/profile/Nayan_Ruparelia/publication/220631422/figure/fig2/AS:393982631792675@1470944187494/Figure-2-The-b-model-extends-the-waterfall-model-In-a-sense-the-b-model-was-an-attempt.png